 Operating income is gross profit less SG&A, depreciation and amortization and share-based compensation.
-Operating income excludes interest expense, net, debt extinguishment and modification costs and income tax expense.
+Operating income excludes interest expense, net, gain on insurance recoveries, debt extinguishment and modification costs and income tax expense (benefit).
 We use operating income as an indicator of the productivity of our business and our ability to manage expenses.